18 February 2021

-This year's festival will be the 66th in its history, and will take place in London from 16 July - 4 September, with London as its theme
+This year's festival will be the 66th in its history, and will take place in Gstaad from 16 July - 4 September, with London as its theme

 Georgian superstar Khatia Buniatishvili will be one of the stars of the festival; She is set to dazzle audiences in a concert of Tchaikovsky’s mighty ‘Piano Concerto No. 1’.

 Khatia Buniatishvili will appear at the 2021 edition of the Gstaad Menuhin Festival. ©Gavin Evans

 Hélène Grimaud will feature in two concerts, in a performance of Mozart’s 20th Piano Concerto and in a recital of Debussy, Erik Satie, Chopin and others.

 Elsewhere, Bertrand Chamayou will perform in a glittering evening of Mendelssohn and Schubert with Isabelle Faust and Sol Gabetta; and Fazil Say will collide with Patricia Kopatchinskaja for a spellbinding performance encompassing the works of Brahms, Schubert and Janáček.